c4software/dotarchy/docs/content/docs/hyprland.md

 The `monitors.conf` file is used to define the layout, resolution, and refresh rate of your monitors.
 This is essential for multi-monitor setups.

 For detailed configuration options, visit the [official documentation on configuring monitors](https://wiki.hyprland.org/Configuring/Monitors/).

+Or use the `omarchy-monitor-resolution-picker` or `hyprmon` tools to help set up your monitors.
+Both are accessible via `Super + Space`.